Hevy Coach

 1. What is an example of strength and conditioning?

 CrossFit is a popular example of strength and conditioning training that aims to improve people’s strength, endurance, power output, stability, and mobility while providing various health benefits.
+The conjugate method is another approach that’s praised for its ability to build strength, endurance, and explosiveness.

 2. What does conditioning mean?